 6. The ‘real-life’ versions of Wade’s fellow gunters made me smile.
 I don’t want to spoil it fully, but to learn the real identities of Art3mis and Aech was wonderful, I thought, despite the fact that it was cliché.

 I think the fact that those reveals made me smile illustrates what I loved most about RP1.
 I’m know to give myself back eyes I roll my eyes so hard, but even during the predictable, clichéd moments of RPI1, I was all in.
-RP1 was completely with our cynicism and instead was full-on geek nostalgia love.
-And I went it.
+RP1 was completely without cynicism and instead was full-on geek nostalgia love.
+And I went with it.

 7. I wonder what a Ready Player 2 would be like.
 RP1 was all 80s references, focusing on the early 80s, in fact.
 This was a time of arcade cabinets, classic D&D, and text-based computer gaming.
 I think I’m only a couple of years younger than Ernest Cline, so it was right up my alley and I had spent hundreds of hours playing the games in the book.